 - A current resume

-- A one page personal statement that addresses why you are interested in the program.
+- A 1-2 page personal statement that addresses why you are interested in the program.

 These materials will be reviewed in total to assess whether applicants bring the necessary skills and experiences to succeed in the program.